No products in the cart.

 While the purple shamrock is a popular houseplant.
 You can find other varieties in the Oxalis plant collection as well.
-Here are some of the favorites:
+Here are some of my favorites:

-Oxalis oregana is another attractive plant with a common name of redwood sorrel.
+Oxalis oregana is another attractive outdoor plant with the common name of redwood sorrel.
 The name is given to it as it thrives under redwood trees.
 It loves cool, shady, and moist conditions.
 Yet, it is a perennial herb that grows in patches producing stemless leaves.

 The Oxalis versicolor is a low bush that grows upwards with trumpet-shaped white flowers.
 The blooms have peppermint-like red stripes giving their name Candy Cane.

-While many Oxalis leaves you can eat, the O. tuberosa is cultivated for the bulbs resembling potatoes.
+While many Oxalis leaves can eat, the O. tuberosa is cultivated for the bulbs resembling potatoes.
 In New Zealand, these tubers go by the name of yams growing in different colors.
 While in Mexico, people eat it raw with lemon, hot pepper, and salt.
-The bulbs have nutrients such as carbohydrates and beta carotene.
+The bulbs have nutrients such as carbohydrates and beta-carotene.

 Iron Cross’ Oxalis